 Emergency Medical Technician (EMT) Training

-Due to the 2013 restructuring of Emergency Medical Services in the state of Tennessee, the EMT program at MTSU will now consists of two courses, an EMT course and an Advanced EMT course.
-The EMT course will take approximately 7 months to complete.
-A short break will then ensue to give the students who successfully finished to take and pass the National Registry exam and obtain their EMT license.
-Proof of passing the National Registry exam and an EMT license must be furnished before starting the Advanced EMT course.
+The EMS program at MTSU now consists of two courses, an EMT course and an Advanced EMT course.
+This EMT course will take approximately 3-1/2 months to complete.
+Click here to register.
+A short break will then ensue to give the students who successfully finish to take and pass the National Registry exam.
+Proof of passing the National Registry exam must be furnished before starting the Advanced EMT course.

-Due to the limited number of slots (30) in the class, seats are filled on a first-come, first-served basis.
+Due to the limited number of slots (24) in the classes, seats are filled on a first-come, first-served basis.
 Full payment is due at the time of registration.
 Payment by credit/debit card is advised.
-Payment by check must be received within 5 business days of registration or your registration will be purged.
+Payment by check must be received within 5 business days of registration or the registration will be purged.

-- Classes will be held in the training room of MTSU's University College at 855 West College Street in Murfreesboro, Tennessee.
+Classes will be held in the training room of MTSU's University College at 503 East Bell Street in Murfreesboro, Tennessee.

 Cost of EMT Course (does NOT include fee for the Advanced EMT course):

-This includes tuition, books, and liability insurance.
+$1699.00 – This includes tuition, books, a software scheduling license for clinical rotations and liability insurance.
 Uniforms, drug screen, background checks, etc. are NOT covered and will be the responsibility of the student, but should not be purchased prior to the first meeting of class.

 Full payment is due at the time of registration.
 There are no split payments, partial payments, or deferred payment options.